-The addition of the charred fruit adds a little something something that makes an otherwise classic top shelf margarita recipe even more exciting.
-By the way, you could make this margarita with a variety of citrus from cara cara oranges to grapefruit, but, of you can get your hand on larger tangerines or satsumas, definitely save a few to make this recipe -- their slight sweetness really makes this margarita!
+The addition of the charred fruit adds a little something that makes an otherwise classic top-shelf margarita recipe even more exciting.
+By the way, you could make this margarita with a variety of citrus from Cara Cara oranges to grapefruit, but, if you can get your hand on larger tangerines or satsumas, definitely save a few to make this recipe — their slight sweetness really makes this margarita!

-Rim The Cocktail With Salt: If you want a salted rim, combine equal parts chile powder and salt and mix to combine then spread on a rimmed plate.
+- Rim The Cocktail With Salt: If you want a salted rim, combine equal parts chile powder and salt and mix to combine, then spread on a rimmed plate.
 Prep the serving glass by filling it with ice water.
-Right before you going to serve the drink, discard the ice water, rub the rim with the end of the lime then dip it in salt, pressing to adhere.
-Garnish with a half moon of charred citrus.
+Before you serve the drink, discard the ice water, rub the rim with the end of the lime, then dip it in salt, pressing to adhere.
+Garnish with a half-moon of charred citrus.

 - Make The Cocktail: Combine 2 ounces tequila, 1 1/2 ounces charred citrus juice, and 1/2 ounce lime juice in a cocktail shaker.
 Add ice to fill the shaker halfway, close, and shake well until chilled and frosty, about 15 to 20 seconds.
 Strain the margarita into a rocks glass filled with crushed ice (with a salted rim, if desired).
 Garnish with a few slices of lime and serve.